saylesss88/nix-book/src/nix/hardening_networking.md

 surveillance systems.
 This helps you protect personal information and maintain anonymity when browsing, communicating, or using online services.

+Adding browser plugins to Tor can de-anonymize you, don't do it.
+Tor is already built with the necessary plugins and privacy protecting rules, so adding more is unnecessary and actually dangerous for your anonymity.

+You can visit both the regular web and `.onion` sites on Tor.
+Only the hidden `.onion` sites are end-to-end encrypted.
+Bridges are only necessary in countries that don't allow people to use Tor.
+Using Bridges when they aren't needed takes resources away from people in oppressive regimes that need, only use them if necessary.
+Read the guides, and use Tails OS when it really matters.

 - [Tor on NixOS](https://wiki.nixos.org/wiki/Tor)
   - [Tor Browser User Manual](https://tb-manual.torproject.org/)